a-sit-plus/signum/docs/docs/supreme.md

 ```

 ## Key Design Principles
-The Supreme KMP crypto provider works differently than JCA.
+The Supreme KMP crypto provider works differently than the JCA.
 It uses a `Provider` to manage private key material and create `Signer` instances,
 and a `Verifier`, that is instantiated on a `SignatureAlgorithm`, taking a `CryptoPublicKey` as parameter.
 In addition, creating ephemeral keys is a dedicated operation, decoupled from a `Provider`.
 The actual implementation of cryptographic functionality is delegated to platform-native implementations.

+Symmetric encryption follows a similar paradigm, utilising structured representations of ciphertexts and type-safe APIs.
+This prevents misuse and mishaps much more effectively than the JCA.

 Moreover, the Supreme KMP crypto provider heavily relies on a type-safe DSL for configuration.
 This type-safety goes so far as to expose platform-specific configuration options only in platform-specific sources, even when